-- (a) A holder of a practising certificate must enter into and keep in force for all of the period during which a practising certificate is held a written agreement with another individual or firm (the "nominee"), providing for the nominee, or nominees if more than one, to be responsible for the individual's practice in the event of the individual's death or incapacity. - (b) The nominee or nominees must: - (i) be based in the same country as the individual; and - (ii) hold equivalent qualifications and be authorised to carry on the individual's work for which they have undertaken to be responsible. - (c) Where the individual's practice is based in more than one country, the individual must comply with this regulation in respect of each country in which the individual is based, but may appoint different nominees in respect of different countries.
+(a) A holder of a practising certificate must enter into and keep in force for all of the period during which a practising certificate is held a written agreement with another individual or firm (the "nominee"), providing for the nominee, or nominees if more than one, to be responsible for the individual's practice in the event of the individual's death or incapacity.

-(2) Firms

-- (a) A firm must make provision for the continuity of its practice in the event of its dissolution, winding-up or liquidation, or the death or incapacity of an individual holder of a practising certificate who is a partner, director or member of the firm, by providing for another individual or firm (the "nominee" or "nominees" if more than one) to be responsible for the firm's practice in those circumstances. - (b) Such provision may be made in the partnership agreement (where the firm is a partnership) or in the Memorandum and Articles of Association (where a firm is a company) or in the incorporation document (where the firm is a limited liability partnership) or other such agreement as the members of the limited liability partnership may agree or by entering into and keeping in force for all of the period during which a practising certificate is held a written agreement with another firm. - (c) The nominee or nominees must: - (i) be based in the same country as the firm; and - (ii) hold equivalent qualifications and be authorised to carry on the firm's work for which they have undertaken to be responsible.

-- (d) An individual holder of a practising certificate who is the sole director and shareholder of their firm may not provide nominee services to their firm. - (e) Where the firm's practice is based in more than one country, it must comply with this regulation in respect of each country in which it is based and may appoint different nominees in respect of different countries.
+- (b) The nominee or nominees must hold equivalent qualifications and be authorised to carry on the individual's work for which they have undertaken to be responsible. - (c) Where the individual's practice is based in more than one country, the individual must comply with this regulation in respect of each country in which the individual is based, but may appoint different nominees in respect of different countries. - (2) Firms - (a) A firm must make provision for the continuity of its practice in the event of its dissolution, winding-up or liquidation, or the death or incapacity of an individual holder of a practising certificate who is a partner, director or member of the firm, by providing for another individual or firm (the "nominee" or "nominees" if more than one) to be responsible for the firm's practice in those circumstances. - (b) Such provision may be made in the partnership agreement (where the firm is a partnership) or in the Memorandum and Articles of Association (where a firm is a company) or in the incorporation document (where the firm is a limited liability partnership) or other such agreement as the members of the limited liability partnership may agree or by entering into and keeping in force for all of the period during which a practising certificate is held a written agreement with another firm. - (c) The nominee or nominees must hold equivalent qualifications and be authorised to carry on the firm's work for which they have undertaken to be responsible. - (d) An individual holder of a practising certificate who is the sole director and shareholder of their firm may not provide nominee services to their firm. - (e) Where the firm's practice is based in more than one country, it must comply with this regulation in respect of each country in which it is based and may appoint different nominees in respect of different countries.